 MCP Server

 What is MCP?
-The Model Context Protocol is an open standard that lets AI assistants call external tools.
-The PostStack MCP server exposes 72 tools covering the full API — no code required, just configure your client and start prompting.
+The Model Context Protocol is an open standard that lets AI assistants call external tools, follow guided prompts, and read structured resources.
+PostStack ships both a hosted endpoint (one URL, no install) and a local stdio bin.

 No install needed — the server runs directly via npx.
 Pick your client below and add the configuration.
 You will need a PostStack API key from the dashboard.